The Case for Diminishing Returns – How to Get VARs Aboard the Cloud Train

 The anecdotal saying that there are “those who make things happen, those who watch things happen and those who wonder what the heck happened” could not be more relevant when it comes to acting on one of the most prolific shifts in IT spending in decades.

 The good news is building a Cloud Practice is easier than you might think.
-There are highly qualified IaaS providers with integrated cloud offerings that include servers, backup and disaster recovery, file sharing and synchronization plus network access that makes the transition to offering cloud services very simple.
-The white labelling of all services is an additional way for VARs or MSPs to brand their own offering, eliminating the need for large upfront capital purchases and removing the barriers to building a cloud practice.
+There are highly qualified IaaS providers with integrated cloud offerings that include servers, backup and disaster recovery, file sharing and synchronization plus network access that makes the transition to offering cloud services straightforward.
+The white labeling of all services is an additional way for VARs or MSPs to brand their offering, eliminating the need for extensive upfront capital purchases and removing the barriers to building a cloud practice.

 Leave a Reply